I adore this magazine and think most time travelers would agree with me! https://www.themagazineantiques.com/

 Gray walls,

-Rose, gray, black, green and yellow hangings,
+Rose, gray, black, green and yellow hang

 Hangings and covers bound with plain green taffeta,